 Answers to frequently asked questions (FAQs) regarding the Test-optional evaluation process.
 Students applying for admission to Penn State for the summer or fall terms through 2023 will have the option of having SAT/ACT scores included in their evaluation for admission.

-First-year applicants to Penn State will be able to choose whether to submit SAT or ACT scores as part of their applications through Summer/Fall 2023.
+First-year Penn State applicants for Spring, Summer, or Fall 2023 are able to chose whether to submit SAT or ACT scores as part of their applications

 Test-optional means that students will have the opportunity to decide whether they would like us to include SAT or ACT exam scores in the evaluation of their application.
 Students should carefully deliberate their response to the test-optional question on the application.
 When making that decision, students should consider how they would like to present themselves in the application process at Penn State.